 Best outdoor furniture stores: where to shop

 Why you can trust Gardeningetc Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Outer has a mission statement that seeks to turn the statistic that the average American spends 90% of their day indoors on its head, and they're starting by ensuring we can all sit alfresco comfortably.
 What's more, they want to ensure that that doesn't come at the cost of the environment.
-The brand's contemporary PE-wicker outdoor sofa collection (opens in new tab) is currently made from 30% recycled materials and is 100% recyclable, repurposing 100 ocean plastic bottles with every chair, whilst its hardwearing aluminum and teak collections are built to withstand the elements, offering longevity of design to keep products out of landfill.
+The brand's contemporary PE-wicker outdoor sofa collection contains recycled materials, whilst its hardwearing aluminum and teak collections are built to withstand the elements, offering longevity of design to keep products out of landfills.

 Target has gone all-in on this year's patio furniture collection which features some super contemporary – and super affordable – looks to update your backyard with all the latest trends.
 Think laidback coastal-inspired lounge sets, modern statement designs, minimal metal furniture with an industrial edge, Southwest-inspired wicker patio furniture, plus, some great collaborations with interior design studio Studio McGee.
 It's worth moving fast if you spy something you like though, as, at Target's prices, statement pieces tend to sell out fast.

 Editors pick: Threshold with Studio McGee Wood & Strapping Patio Club Chairs